sheehanrobb/capstone-project/README.md

 ##  Assumptions
 - anyone using this software has internet connection
+- if this project was deployed with real patient data, It would have to abide by healthcare and privacy law

 ##  User Stories and Requirements

+#Tech Stack
+-NextJS
+-Typescript
+-React
+-Express
+-mongoDB

 ##  Open Questions/out of scope